Loading

 Some items have the potential to be used to harm other passengers and crew.
 You cannot take these items beyond the security screening point or on board an aircraft.

-If a screening officer finds these items in your carry-on baggage, you will not be able to take the items through the screening point.
+If a screening officer finds these items in your carry-on baggage, you will not be able to take the items through the security screening point.
 Airports and airlines do not have to store or return items to you.

 If you aren’t sure if you can take an item, check with your airline or leave it at home.
 In some circumstances, you may be able to pack the item in your checked baggage, but you should check this with your airline.